bamvenkatesh/vscode-perforce/README.md

 * `perforce.editOnFileSave`: Automatically open the file for edit on save.
 * `perforce.addOnFileCreate`: Automatically open the file for add operaiton on create.
 * `perforce.deleteOnFileDelete`: Automatically open the file for deletion operation on file delete.
+* `perforce.excludeFiles`: Exclude files to Automatically act upon by Perforce.
+* `perforce.files`: Include files to Automatically act upon by Perforce.If both files and excludeFiles are set, files take the precedence.

 ## Pro Tip

 Create templates with perforce RCS Keywords using [Templates Extension](https://marketplace.visualstudio.com/items?itemName=bam.vscode-file-templates) and use Perforce extension to open these files for edit/add with +k (RCS keyword expansion) flag.

+### 1.1.0

+* Added Files exclude and include option.
+* Added Perforce Submit option.
+* Added Changelist Info option.

 ### 1.0.2

-Fixing few minor issues.
+* Fixed few minor issues.

 ### 1.0.0

-Initial release of Perforce Extension.
+* Initial release of Perforce Extension.